rpigor/dotfiles/README.md

 - `alsa-utils` and `pulseaudio` (volume widget)
 - `aur/i3lock-fancy-git` and `scrot` (screenlocking)

-Most of widgets can be configured to work with other tools.
+Most of the widgets can be configured to work with other tools.

 `aur/librewolf`, `kitty`, `neovim`, `feh`, etc. are also being called in [`awesome/rc.lua`](awesome/rc.lua) but can easily be replaced by your own software suite.